-- If a resident single-member LLC files as a corporation for tax purposes, the resident single-member LLC is required to complete and sign the GIT/REP-3 form.
-Check box #5 under seller assurances (Seller is not an individual, estate, or trust. . .). - If the resident single-member LLC elects to file as an individual for tax purposes, the resident single-member LLC is required to complete and sign the GIT/REP-3 form.
-Check box #1 under seller assurances (I am a resident taxpayer . . .). - If a nonresident single-member LLC elects to file as an individual for tax purposes, the nonresident single-member LLC is required to complete and sign the GIT/REP-1 form and submit an estimated payment.
-However, if consideration is less than \$1,000, then the nonresident single-member LLC must file the GIT/REP-3 and check box #6 under seller assurances (The total consideration for the property is \$1,000 or less . . .).
+A: If a Resident Single-Member LLC files as a corporation for tax purposes - the Resident Single-Member LLC is required to complete and sign the GIT/REP-3 form.
+Check box #5 under seller assurances (Seller is not an individual, estate, or trust).

+A: If the Resident Single-Member LLC elects to file as an individual for tax purposes - the Resident Single-Member LLC is required to complete and sign the GIT/REP-3 form.
+Check box #1 under seller assurances (I am a resident taxpayer . . . ).

+A: If a Non-Resident Single-Member LLC elects to file as an individual for tax purposes - the Non-Resident Single-Member LLC is required to complete and sign the GIT/REP-1 form and submit an estimated payment, except if consideration is less than \$1,000.00 - then file the GIT/REP-3 and check box #6 under seller assurances (The total consideration for the property is \$1,000 or less . . .).

-If a nonresident grantor is conveying property by quitclaim deed to his/her brother/sister/ex-wife/etc., for \$1,000 or less, does he/she need to get a GIT/REP-4 form with the raised seal from the Division of Taxation?
+Q: If a non-resident grantor is conveying property by quitclaim deed to his/her brother/sister/ex-wife/etc. for \$1,000 or less, does he/she need to get a GIT/REP-4 form with the raised seal from the Division of Taxation?

-No. The nonresident grantor would complete a GIT/REP-3 form and check off #6 under seller assurances (The total consideration for the property is \$1,000 or less . . .).
+A: No. The non-resident grantor would complete a GIT/REP-3 form and check off #6 under seller assurances (The total consideration for the property is \$1,000 or less . . . ).

-Is transfer of real property from parent(s) to child(ren) exempt under one of the seller assurances on the GIT/REP-3 form?
+Q: Is transfer of real property from parent(s) to child(ren) exempt under one of the seller assurances on the GIT/REP-3 form?

-No. There are no special exemptions for parent(s) to child(ren) transactions.
+A: No. There are no special exemptions for parent(s) to child(ren) transactions.
 Such transactions are treated in the same way as any other transaction between individual parties.

-If real property is sold to a county or municipality, is/are the seller(s) exempt from payment under the seller's assurance box #4 on the GIT/REP-3 form?
+Q: If real property is sold to a county or municipality, is/are the seller(s) exempt from payment under the seller's assurance box #4 on the GIT/REP-3 form?

-No. The seller(s)/grantor(s) must fill out the appropriate GIT/REP form based on his/her/their residency status.
+A: No. The seller(s)/grantor(s) must fill out the appropriate GIT/REP form based on his/her/their residency status.
 A county or municipality is not considered an agency or authority of the United States of America, an agency or authority of the State of New Jersey, the Federal National Mortgage Association, the Federal Home Loan Mortgage Corporation, the Government National Mortgage Association, or a private mortgage insurance company.

-Is a GIT/REP form required for master deeds, leases, or deeds of easement?
-No.
+Q: Is a GIT/REP form required for Master Deeds, Leases, or Deeds of Easement?
+A: No.

-I am a nonresident seller/grantor from a foreign country and do not have a Social Security number.
+Q: I am a non-resident seller/grantor from a foreign country and do not have a social security number.
 I have applied for one but have not yet received it and the county clerk will not accept my GIT/REP-1 form without it.
 How will the deed be accepted for recording?

-The seller/grantor must attach a copy of a completed W-7 TIN application form (obtained from the IRS) to the GIT/REP-1 form to be submitted with the deed for recording with the appropriate county clerk.
+A: The seller/grantor must attach a copy of a completed W-7 TIN application form (obtained from the IRS) to their GIT/REP-1 form to be submitted with the deed for recording with the appropriate county clerk.

-The seller(s)/grantor(s) refuses to sign the appropriate GIT/REP form and has not executed a power of attorney or otherwise given written authorization to anyone else to sign on their behalf.
+Q: The seller(s)/grantor(s) refuses to sign the appropriate GIT/REP form and does not execute a Power of Attorney or otherwise give written authorization to anyone else to sign on their behalf.
 May the grantor's attorney still sign the form and have it recorded with the deed or may a GIT/REP-4 waiver form be acceptable?